 then putting it into effect.

-And there you have them, a few tactics for when hard times hit.
-But if such times aren't actually here, let's not borrow trouble.
-Save that energy for those goals you're looking at—or a fun activity you'd like to explore.
-If you've already begun, three cheers and a parade!
+And there you have them, a few tactical suggestions for when hard times hit.
+But if such times aren't actually here, why borrow trouble?
+You could use that energy instead for goals you may be looking at—or a fun activity you'd like to explore.
+If you've already begun the "exploration," three cheers and a parade!
 If not, how about now?